Rowell Fair Curd Tart

 Prizes – Adults

-Third Prize: Rosette and a cash prize of £10 donated by Oliver’s Bakery
+Third Prize: Rosette and a Frank’s Butcher’s voucher of £15

-Second Prize: Rosette and a cash prize of £20 donated by the T Room
+Second Prize: Rosette and a main meal-for-two donated by the Red Lion

 First Prize: Rosette and a cash prize of £50 donated by the Rowell Fair Society plus a Silver Salver (inscribed and retained for a year).